Long Road to Harpers Ferry

 Mark A. Lause is Professor in the Department of History at the University of Cincinnati.
 He is the author of numerous books including Long Road to Harpers Ferry: The Rise of the First American Left (Pluto, 2018), The Great Cowboy Strike: Bullets, Ballots and Class Conflicts in the American West (Verso, 2017).
 He is a contributing editor to Labor Online, and he is on the editorial board of The North Star.

-Part I: Working Citizens: From Ideas to Organisation
+Part I: Working Citizens: From Ideas to Organization

-2. Equality: The Requirements of Community and the Necessity of Expropriation
+2. Equality: The Mandates of Community and the Necessity of Expropriation

-Part II: Working Citizens Towards a Working Class: From Organisation to a Movement
+Part II: Working Citizens Towards a Working Class: From Organization to a Movement

-4. The Movement Party: Citizenship Beyond Civic Ritual
+4. The Movement Party: Beyond the Failures of Civic Ritual

 5. Confronting Race and Empire: Slavery and Mexico

-Part III: Emergence of an Unrelenting Radicalism: From Movement to Cadres
+Part III: An Unrelenting Radicalism: From Movement to Cadres

 Epilogue: Survival and Persistence: The Lineages and Legacies of the Early American Movement